 If we start to respect saving the earth more than spending money, we will become ‘conservers’.
 When we are conservers, we try to choose environmentally friendly products which are durable and last a long time.
 We may find growing our own vegetables or making our own clothes more rewarding than buying them.

 What was the best thing you bought last week?

 Could you choose from lots of different types?
 We like having a choice of what to buy.
 People who buy things are called consumers.
 Consumers have choices.
 We usually choose the colour, taste, smell or size of what we buy, but there are other choices we can make.
 The following questions will help you to consider these choices.

 Where was it made?

 If you don’t like the place it was made, you might decide not to buy that particular product.
 A lot of people don’t buy products from certain countries when they don’t like the way the country is run.
 Was it made in a factory or on a local farm?
 If the product was unbelievably cheap, the people who made it might not have been paid much.

 Who made it?

 Do you know?
-If a friend made it, you probably like it more and you will want to keep it for a long time.
+If a friend made it, you would probably like it more and you would want to keep it for a long time.
 If it was made by somebody who enjoyed making it, the quality and the design are probably better.
 Or does it look like it might have been assembled in a large factory?